 The administrators supported their choice and began doing their homework.
 Along with students, they contacted facilities that had already implemented AxisTV, including their own Zehmer Hall and Conference Center, as well as other universities that use the system such as the University of Maryland, the George Mason Law School in Arlington, and higher education campuses in Louisiana.
 The students liked what they saw and decided to go with the Visix software.
 Ashby explains, “It was a student project all the way, but we agreed.”

-AxisTV’s Enterprise edition seemed best suited to U.Va.’s needs.
 A funding coalition was formed from the student council, the Division of Student Affairs and the Parents’ Committee, who are very active in the life of the school.
 “It’s safe to say that without the parents’ contributions, we could never have afforded it,” says Ashby.
-The Enterprise edition offers the largest feature set and maximum scalability for up to 500 endpoints.
+AxisTV offers a large feature set and maximum scalability for nearly unlimited endpoints.
 “Our campus is pretty spread out and AxisTV is a technological tool that can connect those decentralized parts.”

-U.Va. launched AxisTV in Newcomb Hall Student Center with three channel players running 46-inch Samsung LCDs on all five levels – in line-of-sight near the main entrance, in the large dining area on the second floor, at points of entry on the third floor where there are meeting rooms, and in the basement movie theater where AxisTV is channeled through a high-end digital projector and runs current content on the screen as a pre-show display.
-The displays use a three-window layout – one window taking up half the left side with student organization notices and advertisements, another window with building events and schedules, and a third with a video feed – usually CNN.
+U.Va. launched AxisTV in Newcomb Hall Student Center with media players running Samsung LCDs on all five levels – in line-of-sight near the main entrance, in the large dining area on the second floor, at points of entry on the third floor where there are meeting rooms, and in the basement movie theater where AxisTV is channeled through a high-end digital projector and runs current content on the screen as a pre-show display.
+The displays show student organization notices and advertisements, building events and schedules, and a video feed – usually CNN.
 They also include a weather ticker at the bottom of the screen.

 Ashby was excited by the adaptability of the system.
 “One great thing is that you can use AxisTV with any display at the front end – we aren’t stuck with only one kind of display so different departments can use what they already have.”

-They next included three of their libraries and four recreation centers with one channel player in each location feeding content to LCDs.
-They also added two players each in the Commerce School and the Engineering School – all running to 50-inch Sony displays strategically located in the lobbies of their buildings.
+They also included three of their libraries and four recreation centers with a player in each location feeding content to LCDs.
+They added two players each in the Commerce School and the Engineering School – all running to 50-inch Sony displays strategically located in the lobbies of their buildings.
 “One of our best indications of success is that five or six other departments have seen AxisTV working and are clamoring for it as well,” Ashby says.

-Like many educational facilities, U.Va. was shocked by the shootings in April last year in Virginia.
+Like many educational facilities, U.Va. was shocked by the shootings at Virginia Tech.
 “After 4/16, it became very necessary to have a far-reaching emergency response plan in place.
 It’s a real benefit to have something like this that can be used as a part of such a plan,” continues Ashby.
 AxisTV has already become a key component in their updated emergency response system and looks to become even more integrated in the near future.
-“We are installing Enterprise broadly and will be implementing the Screensaver and Desktop Messenger options.”

 “If you want to use more environmentally sustainable methods to reach students, you basically have two options.
 The first is punitive – you know, ‘No Posting!’ and then going after violators.
 The second is to use modern technology to try and change the culture.
 That’s what we decided to do.”